phil303/Foo/variable_declarations_const_vs_let_vs_var.md

 mutableObject['key'] = 'value';      // not a problem
 ```

-We're going to talk about how to deal with that in
+We're going to talk about why we try to avoid mutability in general in
 [the chapter on merging](spread_operator.md).

 ### Hoisting with const and let